LuJunwen212/CP3405-Project/r3_almanac_agent/README.md

 | Two of three returns have the same direction | Medium |
 | No directional majority | Low |

-This replaces the previous hardcoded bias and confidence values.

 ---

 ## Validation Rules